ShirleyMaxx/ChimpACT/README.md

 # Data

 1. Please check that there is more than 20G storage on your workstation.
-Download [ChimpACT dataset]() and unzip it to `data/ChimpACT_release/`.
+Download [ChimpACT dataset](https://forms.gle/HDvxQonR676mog3d6) and unzip it to `data/ChimpACT_release/`.
 The content in `ChimpACT_release` contains the original dataset:
     - `videos_full` includes 163 video clips in `.mp4` format.
     - `labels` includes 163 label `.json` file in COCO-style for each video clip.
+    - `action_list.txt` contains the action categories.

+    **Remind to make a `data` directory under the `ChimpACT` project first.**

 2. To run the three tracks, please process the data using the script.
 Please activate `chimp_track` env. first.